-Jeanne Meserve has been an anchor and correspondent for CNN and ABC News, winning two Emmy Awards, and an Edward R. Murrow Award.
+Jeanne Meserve is an International Security Analyst for Canada’s CTV News, and will host the upcoming NatSec Tech podcast for the Special Competitive Studies Project.
+She has been an anchor and correspondent for CNN and ABC News, winning two Emmy Awards, and an Edward R. Murrow Award.
 She also contributed to two CNN Peabody Awards for coverage of Hurricane Katrina and the Gulf Oil Spill, and anchored CNN’s award-winning coverage of Yitzhak Rabin’s assassination and the death of Princess Diana.

 In the immediate aftermath of the September 11th attacks Meserve established the homeland security beat for CNN.
 On the ground in New Orleans during Hurricane Katrina, she was the first to report on the devastating flooding inundating portions of the city.
 Among her other assignments: the Washington snipers, the Elizabeth Smart kidnapping, and the Virginia Tech shootings.
-She was a key member of the CNN political team during the 1996 and 2000 elections, and as State Department correspondent for ABC News she reported from China, the Middle East and Europe.
+As State Department Correspondent for ABC News she reported from China, the Middle East and Europe.

 Meserve received a B.A. in English Literature from Middlebury College, and is a recipient of the college’s Alumni Achievement Award.